Perfect Low-Carb Taco Salad

 Perfect Low-Carb Taco Salad is something I never get tired of, and it’s ideal to prep on the weekend and eat all week for a quick meal.

-The other things that make this a perfect taco salad for me are using a mixture of Iceberg and Romaine lettuce, using a generous amount of Ranch Dressing, and topping the salad with black olives, Mexican three cheese blend, and diced avocado.
+Besides the spicy beef that I make with Kalyn’s Taco Seasoning the other things that make this a perfect taco salad for me are using a mixture of Iceberg and Romaine lettuce, using a generous amount of Ranch Dressing, and topping the salad with black olives, Mexican three cheese blend, and diced avocado.
 I usually skip tomatoes to avoid the added carbs, but you can add them if you’d like.
-If you have other ingredients that would make this salad even more perfect for you, share them in the comments!

 - ground beef